fiflaren/strapi-blurbase64/README.md

 localhost:1337/api/products?populate=Image.*
 ```

-The response will be a JSON containing blurhash along with rest of the image data:
+The response will be a JSON containing blurbase64 along with rest of the image data:

 ```js
 {